Loyola University Chicago

 • Polish Women's Alliance and WLA Preservation Project

-The Polish Women's Alliance (PWA) and the Women and Leadership Archives (WLA) have teamed up for the PWA Preservation Project.
+The Polish Women's Alliance (PWA) and the Women and Leadership Archives (WLA) have teamed up for the PWA Preservation Project, launched in December 2016.
 The PWA is one of the oldest fraternal benefit societies founded by women to help them and those they care about establish financial security and economic independence.
-Click to learn more about ongoing fundraising efforts to preserve the PWA records at the WLA.

 • The Chicago Conspiracy Trial: One Juror’s Ordeal